Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 That's manageable when you're small and everyone still remembers the context.
 But as soon as you scale, it breaks.
 People rotate teams.
 More customers have bespoke edge cases.
 More work happens on live systems where "simple changes" aren't simple.
 And suddenly the story becomes the least reliable artifact in the whole process.

-When that information isn’t in the story, it doesn’t disappear—it fragments into Slack threads, PR comment chains, and people’s memories.
-That scatter isn’t just annoying—it’s expensive.
-Atlassian’s State of Developer Experience 2025 research found that about 50% of developers lose more than 10 hours per week to organizational inefficiencies.
-A lot of that waste isn’t “too many meetings.”
-It’s the simpler, more frustrating work of finding the right information: the clarification, the decision, the edge case, the “this is intentional” rationale.
+When that information isn't in the story, it doesn't disappear – it fragments into Slack threads, PR comment chains, and people's memories.
+That scatter isn't just annoying – it's expensive.
+Atono's Context Gap Report found that 64% of teams keep product knowledge in individual memory rather than somewhere the team can reference.
+The waste isn't "too many meetings."
+It's the simpler, more frustrating work of finding the right information – the clarification, the decision, the edge case, the "this is intentional" rationale that nobody wrote down.

 Living stories show up in specific moments